borkshop/js/packages/jspit/stream.md

   - animations like boop and particles
   - viewport correction on resize
   - masking?
+  - nudge needs to take whole tile into account, nudge if any part of the given point is out
   - custom shader funcs, or at least some affordance for stepped css classes
-  - nudge needs to take whole tile into account, nudge if any part of the given point is out
 - DLA
-  - persist parameters in location hash
   - indirect color variables, add color settings
   - controlled RNG with seed setting
-  - FIX typo in range slide docs: `Math.Pi * range` not `/ range`
+  - settings panel could be a good place to try out lit-element

 ## WIP

+- DLA
+  - particle trace option
+  - particle N option

 ## Done

+- refactored Sim plumbing to decouple from the multi-Scenario demo use case
+- revamped DLA settings, now persisted through location hash

+# 2020-10-12

 - emptied out old jcorbin rep with a notice, stil publishing built game to jcorbin github pages